-Tambar is currently completing a book that centers on the politics of pluralism in contemporary Turkey.
+Tambar recently completed a book that centers on the politics of pluralism in contemporary Turkey.
 The debate about pluralism has generated explosive public argument about the promises of the state-directed modernist project and the form of secular-national citizenship it inscribed.
 Held to be the basis of political order for much of the twentieth century, statist notions of secularism and nationalism have more recently been drawn into the arena of political dispute as contested ideologies in their own right.
 Yet if disputes about pluralism have thrown open the constitutive determinants of political modernity, then what notions of political order are being established in their wake?
 What do those notions owe to the powers of the modern state purportedly being challenged?
-The analysis examines the case of Turkey’s Alevi community.
-In the course of past century Alevis have been subjected to episodes of sectarian hostility, questioned as to their loyalty to the state, and yet also championed by state ideologues as bearers of the nation’s folkloric heritage.
-Alevis today are often summoned by political officials to publicly display their religious traditions as evidence of the modernist project’s historical integrity and continuing viability.
-Focused on the ambivalence of this political incorporation, the book explores the intimate coupling of violence and modern political belonging, of domination and political inclusion.
+Examining the case of Turkey’s Alevi community, the book explores how Alevis have been simultaneously championed by state authorities as bearers of the nation’s heritage and questioned as to their loyalty to the state.
+Focused on the ambivalence of this political incorporation, the book interrogates the intimate coupling of violence and modern political belonging, of domination and political inclusion.

 Tambar has also begun examining the instabilities of mass politics in Turkey before and after the 1980 coup d’état.
 This research explores the difficulties state authorities encountered in the late 20th century in distinguishing between domestic and foreign threats, inter-state and civil war, and more generally between citizens and subversives.
 The project has also entailed ethnographic work on new forms of popular politics emerging in Turkey today.

 2014 The Reckoning of Pluralism: Political Belonging and the Demands of History in Turkey.
 Stanford University Press.